gVenn: Proportional Venn diagrams for genomic regions and gene set overlaps

 intersection sizes precisely on bar axes.

-We therefore suggest using plotUpSet()
+We therefore suggest using plotUpSet() when you have

 > 3 sets (or any time the Venn becomes visually